Hornbill-Docs/esp-config/esp-config/email/shared-mailboxes.md

 ## Before you begin
 * **Have you configured a domain for your new shared mailbox?** Prior to [linking an outbound mail route](/esp-config/email/shared-mailboxes#addresses), you must have already [configured your outbound mail route](/esp-config/email/email-domains).
-    * Prior to [configuring your outbound mail route](/esp-config/email/email-domains), you must have a domain in place.
+    * Prior to configuring your outbound mail route, you must have a domain in place.
 Creating a new mailbox in Hornbill creates the ability to send and receive email in a shared mailbox, but it does not create a new domain for you.
 * **Do you have a user-created role available for this shared mailbox?** You must have at least one user-created role available so that you can [associate a role to the mailbox](/esp-config/email/shared-mailboxes#associated-roles).
-A user-created roles (also known as a custom role) is what gives users access to a shared mailbox.
+A user-created role (also known as a custom role) is what gives users access to a shared mailbox.
 To learn more, see [User-created roles](/esp-config/organizational-data/roles#user-created-roles).

 ## Details
 This tab is where the basic details of the mailbox are specified: